 In case you are unable to finish the ride, you can easily

-take a Metra Train back into downtown Chicago from rest stops
+take a Metra Train back into downtown Chicago.
+The Wheaton

-4 and 5.
-Bicycles are allowed on the train, subject to restrictions.
+from rest stop 5.
+Bicycles are allowed on the train, subject

 - Click Here for more information about Return Metra Train Service.